Skip to main content

 Itasca County, MinnesotaLimited DataOligotrophic

-Little Bass Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
-The fishery includes walleye alongside the lake's other 13 documented species — a notable draw for Minnesota anglers.
-A documented public access point at Little Bass Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
-The lake has a long ice-out record — 57 observations on file, with a median ice-out around Apr 21.
+No invasive species are currently listed at Little Bass Lake — the lake remains off the Minnesota infested-waters roster.
+The fishery includes walleye among the lake's 13 documented species — a notable draw for Minnesota anglers.
+Public access is available — the lake is on the Minnesota PCA public-access list.
+Ice-out has been logged at Little Bass Lake more than two dozen times, putting the median around Apr 21 — a useful baseline for tracking climate trends.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-08-20.
 Grade methodology: LakeGrade methodology.